 What is the Rainbow Flag Award?

-The Rainbow Flag Award is a national quality assurance framework for all schools and colleges, focusing on positive LGBT+* inclusion and visibility.
+The Rainbow Flag Award is a national quality assurance framework for all schools and youth organisations, focusing on positive LGBT+* inclusion and visibility.
 The Rainbow Flag Award encourages a whole organisation approach to LGBT+ inclusion through a process of action and reflection.

 Getting LGBT+ inclusion right is really important, yet the Rainbow Flag Award is not prescriptive, we do not tell you what to do.
 There is no one way of achieving meaningful LGBT+ inclusion.
 Through a process of reflection, looking at the needs of your students, staff, and wider communities, you will take actions specific to your school or college.